section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

    ![Example](./hashMap_2.PNG);

    For separate chaining, the worst-case scenario is when all of the keys will get the same hash value and will be inserted in the same linked list.
-We can avoid that by using a good hash function.
+We can avoid this by using a good hash function.

 2. **Closed Hashing (Open Addressing)**: In this, we find the "next" vacant bucket in Hash Table and store the value in that bucket.